 Copper Moscow Mules mugs: I received so many emails asking me about these mugs and where to buy them after posting a these Apple Cider Moscow Mules!
 The history of Moscow mules and copper cups is a long one and with the cocktail back in vogue this is a great set and well priced.

-Whirley Pop Stovetop Popcorn Popper: Another true love and one I’ve given away multiple times on Boulder Locavore.
-It’s the fun of old school popcorn popping on the stove but with a sweeping arm controlled by crank handle to prohibit ‘old maids’ (my kids think that is the saddest name for unpopped kernels ever).
+Whirley Pop Stovetop Popcorn Popper: If you love popcorn you need this.
+It makes perfect popcorn every time.
+It pops the corn on the stove top but with a sweeping arm controlled by crank handle to prohibit ‘old maids’ (my kids think that is the saddest name for unpopped kernels ever) and burning.

 Metal Straws: You wouldn’t think a straw could make a drink more refreshing but I maintain these do.
 We have multiple packs and love that they are chic and easy to clean too (they come with a tiny brush).

 Pancake Batter Dispenser: great to measure out pancakes one handed AND to fill cupcake or muffin molds without getting batter all over the pan.
 Little home chefs love using it too!

 Christina Aliperti says

 I love all kinds of kitchen gadgets so this is a great list!
 I see so many that I would love here.

 I’m so glad!
 There are so many gadgets and many are gimicky and really aren’t things that work well or last.
 These are all things that are under frequent use in my kitchen.

 That’s all so awesome!
 I love kitchen gadgets that help make life easier!
 These are definitely perfect for the foodies in our lives!